greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 </div> -->

 ### Standard approaches

+To put our approach in perspective, we're going to begin by reviewing the standard approaches to this kind of problem.

 **The analytic approach.** Here you use algebra, calculus, and other mathematical tools to find a closed-form equation of motion for the system.
 It gives the state of the system as a function of time.
 For an object in free fall, the equation of motion would be